Kilmichael ambush: Controversy

 Ned Young's son, John Young, afterwards continued to dispute the claim that Hart interviewed his then 96-year-old father in 1988.
-In April 2013 Marion O'Driscoll took issue with John Young, in a cosigned letter with Eve Morrison to History Ireland.
-She reported that her late husband Jim O'Driscoll had introduced Hart to Young in the late 1980s and "no doubt whatsoever that Hart had interviewed Ned Young".
-In 2007 Jim O'Driscoll had witnessed John Young's signature to an earlier mentioned affidavit refuting Hart's claim to have interviewed his father.
-In Rehabilitating Peter Hart, Meehan noted Morrison's admission that Hart's notes of his encounter with Ned Young do not mention the Kilmichael Ambush.
+In April 2013, in a cosigned letter with Eve Morrison to History Ireland, Marion O'Driscoll took issue with John Young.
+She reported that her late husband Jim O'Driscoll had introduced Hart to Ned Young in the late 1980s and had "no doubt whatsoever that Hart had interviewed Ned Young".
+In 2007 Jim O'Driscoll witnessed John Young's signature to an earlier mentioned affidavit refuting Hart's claim to have interviewed his father.
+John Young responded, "It was wrong of Dr Morrison to imply [...] that the late Jim O'Driscoll did not read my Affidavit before witnessing my signature.
+He did just that when we met in Ballydehob in August 2007, as any sensible person would. [...]
+Before his untimely death, Jim O'Driscoll's name appeared twice publicly in relation to Peter Hart.
+First, in Hart's 1998 book that acknowledged Jim's kind assistance.
+Second, in Troubled History (2008) as a witness to my signature on my Affidavit, that refuted Peter Hart's claim: (a) to have interviewed my father; (b) to have interviewed a Kilmichael Ambush participant six days after my father, the last survivor, died.
+If Jim had felt so strongly about Hart's "scholarship", why did he associate himself, in any way, with a document critical of it?
+Why did he go out of his way freely to do so, having personally researched the issue?
+Readers may draw their own conclusions."
+In Rehabilitating Peter Hart, Meehan noted Morrison's admission that Hart's notes of his encounter with Ned Young do not include discussion of the Kilmichael Ambush.
 He remarked, "despite claims in The IRA and its Enemies, Ned Young said nothing to Peter Hart about the Kilmichael Ambush.
 Why argue over whether Young was capable of speaking to Hart if he did not talk about the ambush?
 We are left with three possibilities.
 Either, incredibly, Hart did not ask Young about the ambush, Young refused to discuss it, or he was incapable of doing so.
 Take your pick".

 Commemoration

 In 1929, an iron cross commemorating the engagement was erected on the site by Barry and some others who had taken part in the ambush.
-In 1966, to mark the fiftieth anniversary of the Easter Rising, it was decided that a roadside monument was to erected in commemoration of the volunteers.
+In 1966, to mark the fiftieth anniversary of the Easter Rising, it was decided that a roadside monument was to be erected in commemoration of the volunteers.
 The monument (pictured in infobox) was designed by Terry McCarthy, a stone cutter from Cork, with funds being raised by donations.
 The monument was unveiled on 10 July.
 During the ceremony Barry, who spoke at the unveiling, and other surviving volunteers paraded in a guard of honour.